Jane Weaver: Solo career

 Weaver released a single in October 2020 entitled "The Revolution of Super Visions", from her forthcoming album Flock.
 A second single, "Heartlow", and official video were released in January 2021.
 The album was released in March 2021 to favourable reviews, Rough Trade also made Flock their 'Album of the Month'.
 On release week, the album peaked at No. 24 in the UK Albums Chart, the first time that Weaver has entered the Top 40.
 Weaver also announced in October 2020 that she had a UK tour planned for June 2021.
 The tour was rescheduled in March 2021 to November 2021 and February/March 2022 due to the COVID-19 pandemic.

 "Love in Constant Spectacle" is the title of a song and official video released in November 2023, which was followed by two other tracks titled "Perfect Storm" in January 2024 and "Romantic Worlds" in February 2024.
 Weaver also announced in January 2024 that the title of her new album is Love in Constant Spectacle.
 It was released on 5 April 2024.
 The album was produced in collaboration with John Parish.
-Following the release of the album Weaver will tour the UK and Ireland in April and May 2024.
+Following the release of the album Weaver toured the UK and Ireland in April and May 2024.

+In 2026, Weaver participated in the BBC Proms at the Royal Albert Hall.
+Accompanied by the BBC Concert Orchestra, she sang "Northern Lights" and "Nights in White Satin", as part of the Proms' Prog Rock: A Fanfare for the Common Man night.

 Bird Records

 Bird Records is an offshoot of Twisted Nerve Records and the Finders Keepers reissue label, and is run by Weaver.
 Bird was founded in 2002 and mainly releases recordings by contemporary female folk artists.
 These include early recordings by Beth Jeans Houghton and Emma Tricca.

-Most notably, Bird released the 2007 compilation album, Bearded Ladies.
-The album brought together both contemporary and vintage psychedelic folk female singers such as Brigitte Fontaine, Bonnie Dobson, Susan Christie and Cate Le Bon.
+In 2007, they released the compilation album, Bearded Ladies.
+The album brought together both contemporary and vintage psychedelic folk female singers including Brigitte Fontaine, Bonnie Dobson, Susan Christie and Cate Le Bon.
 The album spawned a club night at the Dulcimer bar in Chorlton-cum-Hardy, Manchester.
-Weaver, and many of the artists featured on Bearded Ladies, performed at the 2007 Meltdown festival, curated by Jarvis Cocker of Pulp as part of the 'Lost Ladies of Folk' event.
+Weaver, and many of the artists who featured on Bearded Ladies, performed at the 2007 Meltdown festival, which was curated by Jarvis Cocker of Pulp as part of the 'Lost Ladies of Folk' event.